uiur/github-pr-release/README.md

 ### Pull request titles

-If one of pull requests of which consist a release pull request has a title like "Bump to v1.0", the title of the release pull request becomes "v1.0".
+If one of pull requests of which consist a release pull request has a title like "Bump to v1.0", the title of the release pull request becomes "Release v1.0".
 Otherwise, it uses timestamps like "Release 2000-01-01 00:00:00" in local timezone.

 ## Install
 ```